Expatriation Act of 1907: Children born abroad

-Section 5 provided that child born abroad to alien parents could acquire U.S. citizenship upon the naturalization of their parents during their minority, once the minor child him or herself began to reside permanently in the U.S. Section 6 provided that children born abroad to U.S. citizen parents would be required to swear an oath of allegiance before a U.S. consul upon reaching the age of majority if they wished to retain U.S. citizenship.
+Section 5 provided that child born abroad to alien parents could acquire US citizenship upon the naturalization of their parents during their minority, once the minor child him or herself began to reside permanently in the US.
+Section 6 provided that children born abroad to US citizen parents would be required to swear an oath of allegiance before a US consul upon reaching the age of majority if they wished to retain US citizenship.
 Both sections were repealed by Section 504 of the Nationality Act of 1940.